 Check if UOM of the vendor SKU item is missing, if yes, skip it.

-Check if the inventory unit of raw material item is null (meaning it hasn’t been linked with any vendor SKU), ensure the base unit (inventory UOM in vendor SKU items) of all vendor SKU items are the same.
-If no, skip all these vendor SKUs in the template.
+Check if more than one vendor items linked with the internal item in the template, AND the ingredient has linked with any vendor SKU in DB ensure the base unit (inventory UOM in vendor SKU items) of all vendor SKU items and inventory unit of the internal item are the same or the same category.
+If no, skip these vendor SKUs which are not the same category in the template.

+Check if more than one vendor items linked with the internal item in the template, AND the ingredient HASN’T linked with any vendor SKU in DB.
+Ensure the base unit (inventory UOM in vendor SKU items) of all vendor SKU items are the same or the same category.
+If no, skip these vendor SKUs which are not the same category in the template.

 If the inventory unit of raw material item is != null, ensure these new vendor SKU items base units are the same as existing inventory unit of the raw material item.
 If no, skip all these vendor SKUs in the template.